dylansloann/SketchMath/README.md

 ![Product Name Screen Shot][product-screenshot]

 This was a personal project I embarked on.
 The idea came from the desire to test out deep learning.
-Inspiration for the digit recogintion was from various sources.
-It was a lot of fun to make and hope yall like it. :)
+Inspiration for the digit recogintion came from various sources.

 ### Features
 * Uses TensorFlow for training reconigition data & OpenCV for reformatting written digit for comparison.